gunakkoc/HiPeristaltic/README.md

 ## Connectivity

+The following connecitity options are available, depending on the selected MCU.

-1. Networking (i.e., via Ethernet or WiFi) through SiLa2
+1. Networking (i.e., via Ethernet or WiFi) through SiLa2.
-2. Serial over USB
+2. Serial over USB for direct PC to MCU communication, without SiLa2 layer.
-3. Serial over UART, typically supported only by SBCs such as Rasberry Pi.
+3. Serial over UART, typically supported only by SBCs such as Rasberry Pi, used for direct communication as in USB.

 # About Pump Configuration and Usage